-A leaked negotiating text from June 2012 shows that if the TPPA negotiations are successful an investor from any of the TPPA countries (Australia, Brunei, Canada, Chile, Malaysia, Mexico, Peru, Singapore, the United States, and Vietnam) will be able to sue the New Zealand government for millions in damages in secretive offshore tribunals.
-Under ISDS foreign investors could claim that new laws and regulations introduced by the New Zealand government have breached their special rights under the TPPA and seriously undermined the value of their investments.
-Under the leaked text, “investment” is defined extremely widely, to include almost anything a foreign company has spent money on in New Zealand — including shares, businesses, contracts, land, intellectual property rights, and even government bonds.
+If the TPPA comes into force, an investor from any of the TPPA countries (Australia, Brunei, Canada, Chile, Malaysia, Mexico, Peru, Singapore, the United States, and Vietnam) will be able to sue the New Zealand government for millions in damages in secretive offshore tribunals.
+Under ISDS foreign investors could claim that new laws and regulations introduced by the New Zealand government have breached their special rights under the TPPA and undermined the value of their investments.
+“Investment” is defined extremely widely in the TPPA, to include almost anything a foreign company has spent money on in New Zealand — including shares, businesses, contracts, land, intellectual property rights, and even government bonds.

 Putting corporate rights above New Zealand’s democracy

-Worse, if New Zealand did get sued, then millions of taxpayer dollars would be spent defending the case average cost of defending an ISDS case is US$8 million, but can easily exceed US$30 million) as well as many millions more if we lost.
+Worse, if New Zealand did get sued, then millions of taxpayer dollars would be spent defending the case average cost of defending an ISDS case is US$8 million, but can easily exceed US$30 million (Australia spent A$50 million defending itself against Phillip Morris) as well as many millions more if we lost.
 In the last 13 years the number of ISDS cases brought at the International Centre for the Settlement of Investment Disputes — the main ISDS forum — has increased by 460%, and over $719 million has been paid out under ISDS agreements with the United States alone.
 Just the threat of a long, expensive dispute is designed to get governments to back off.
-If New Zealand signs the TPPA we’ll face the prospect of a government scared of making a stand, massive unnecessary spending of tax payer money on law suits, or both.
+If the TPPA is ratified we will face the prospect of a government scared of making a stand and/or massive unnecessary spending of tax payer money on law suits.